Darkhax-Minecraft/Bookshelf/README.md

 Dependency Management
 =====================
-If you are using [Maven](https://maven.apache.org/download.cgi) to manage your dependencies.
-Add the following into your `pom.xml` file.
+If you are using [Maven](https://maven.apache.org/download.cgi) to manage your dependencies, add the following into your `pom.xml` file.
 Make sure to replace the version with the correct one.
 All versions can be viewed [here](http://maven.rubbix.net/net/darkhax/bookshelf/Bookshelf/).
 ```
 <repositories>
     <repository>